BrianPugh/game-and-watch-patch/README.md

 make flash_patch_ext
 ```

-# Known issues (--slim)
-* Some of the audio samples in BALL got deleted.
-Need to fix this.

 # TODO
-* Fix known issues.
 * Figure out safe place in RAM to store global/static variables.
 The current
   configuration described in the linker file is unsafe, but currently we have
   no global/static variables.
 * Custom sprites for clock.
-* Add option to move external flash assets to the extended region of bank 1.

 # Development
 Main stages to developing a feature: